apache/fineract/INSTALL.md

   ```
   The tables and lookup data for both databases are created on application startup.

-  Optional step: if your mysql credentials are other than root/mysql
+  Step three (optional): to be followed only if your mysql credentials are other than root/mysql

   Manually restore the contents of *mifosplatform-tenants* database